Skip to main content

 Bias in english means, having an opinion different to truth.
 That's exactly what's done in IEE755.
 The actual value of exponent is biased with a fixed value.

-For example, in case of 32 bit float, the bias value is 127.
-This is because 32 bit float register has 8 bits reserved to represent exponent.
-This means, the exponent can be 2โˆ’1272^{-127} to 21282^{128} and the exponent bits must hold values โˆ’127-127 to 128128.
-But we will add 127 to each of them to ensure only positive numbers are stored.
+For example, a 32 bit float has a bias of 127.
+The 32 bit float register reserves 8 bits for the exponent.
+The exponent runs from 2โˆ’1272^{-127} to 21282^{128}.
+The exponent bits must hold โˆ’127-127 to 128128.
+We add 127 to each, so only positive numbers are stored.

 Floating point in programming languagesโ€‹